Yoga as a State of Being: An integrated approach to the advanced study of yoga (300hr)

 Course Structure

-Build over time…Enjoy the flexibility of complete the courses according to your schedule, deciding which elective components suit your needs best.
+Build over time…Enjoy the flexibility of completing the courses according to your schedule, deciding which elective components suit your needs best.
 The 300 hours of the full course is made up of the four Core courses. the cohort-based Integration course, and the Electives that you choose.

 Core Courses = 140 hours

-• The State of Yoga: A Living Tradition (20 hours) In many entry level yoga training courses, the questions of what yoga is, and the precise philosophical ideas which underpin it, are addressed through the piecemeal study of extracts from a small number of selected textual sources.
+Being Yoga: A Living Tradition (20 hours) In many entry level yoga training courses, the questions of what yoga is, and the precise philosophical ideas which underpin it, are addressed through the piecemeal study of extracts from a small number of selected textual sources.
 The state of yoga will also be explored in relation to its physical and mental health benefits, from the perspective of a contemporary scientific approach.
 The concept of integration will also be examined in relation to an approach for learning and teaching others.

-• The State of Yoga: Through Movement and the Body (50 hours) This course module will investigate the state of yoga through movement and the scientific perspective.
+Being Yoga: Through Movement and the Body (50 hours) This course module will investigate the state of yoga through movement and the scientific perspective.
 This course module will have a strong somatic focus, to discern awareness through the lens of the body.

-• The State of Yoga: Through the Breath and Meditation (50 hours) This course is a deep dive into the inner practices and how they contribute to the state of yoga.
+Being Yoga: Through the Breath and Meditation (50 hours) This course is a deep dive into the inner practices and how they contribute to the state of yoga.
 These primarily include pranayama and meditation, but also other practices such as mudra, bandhas, yoga nidra, and restorative.
 We explore the practices as separate elements, but also the ways in which they integrate.

 Integration = 90 hours

-• Cohort Integration course (9x monthly sessions + self-study): This course module is designed to help you create a blueprint onto which they map your learning from the Core Courses onto your existing learning and experience.
+Cohort Integration course (9x monthly sessions + self-study): This course module is designed to help you create a blueprint onto which you map your learning from the Core Courses onto your existing learning and experience.
 Spread over 9 months, the intention is to allow time for you to bring new knowledge and skills into your individual developmental pathway.
 As you move through other course modules, the integration cohort includes an opportunity to reflect on areas where you would benefit from further study/integration/experience.
 This course is where the main assessment takes place.

 Electives = 70 hours

-• The course electives include 70 hours of individual choice of further study.
+- The course electives include 70 hours of individual choice of further study.
 The electives are designed to offer knowledge, skills, and inspiration to support personal development and professional career development.
 Click HERE for more detail about Electives.

 By the end of the training, you will…